-The MJO [Madden and Julian, 1971] is the leading mode of intraseasonal variability in the tropics.
-It exerts considerable influence on tropical weather and climate variability, such as the Indian and Asian monsoons [Goswami, 2005; Hsu, 2005; Wheeler and McBride, 2005] and tropical cyclone activity [Vitart, 2009], and can modulate extratropical weather patterns through forcing of atmospheric Rossby waves by the divergent outflow from tropical convection which propagate towards the mid latitudes [Ferranti et al., 1990; Cassou, 2008].
+The Madden-Julian Oscillation (MJO) [Madden and Julian, 1971] is the leading mode of intraseasonal variability in the tropics.
+It exerts considerable influence on tropical weather and climate variability, such as the Indian and Asian monsoons [Goswami, 2005; Hsu, 2005; Wheeler and McBride, 2005] and tropical cyclone activity [Vitart, 2009], and can modulate extratropical weather patterns through forcing of atmospheric Rossby waves by the divergent outflow from tropical convection which propagate toward the midlatitudes [Ferranti et al., 1990; Cassou, 2008].

-It has been demonstrated the forecast skill of MJO improves in atmospheric simulations if forced with high temporal frequency SST variability and such simulations also display better rainfall variability [Klingaman et al., 2008; Matthews, 2004].
-The importance of 2-way interaction between atmosphere and ocean components in models [Woolnough et al., 2007; Fu et al., 2013] has also been suggested.
+It has been demonstrated the forecast skill of MJO improves in atmospheric simulations if forced with high temporal frequency sea surface temperature (SST) variability and such simulations also display better rainfall variability [Klingaman et al., 2008; Matthews, 2004].
+The importance of two-way interaction between atmosphere and ocean components in models [Woolnough et al., 2007; Fu et al., 2013] has also been suggested.
 Another potentially important aspect in successfully simulating the MJO in models is maintaining a correct phase relationship in the atmospheric response to SST anomalies [Kim et al., 2010; Fu et al., 2007].

-Evidence is increasing that suggests ocean models may be necessary to capture dynamical ocean feedbacks important for initialising and maintaining the MJO.
-Webber et al. [2010, 2012] highlight the important role of ocean dynamics particularly in the Indian Ocean, where a tropical ocean internal wave response to the MJO leads to SST anomalies with the potential to feed back on the atmosphere and trigger further MJO events.
-Anomalous easterlies in the equatorial Indian Ocean can act to force a westward propagating downwelling (upwelling) Rossby wave and SST increases (decreases) in phase with the passage of the wave [Seiki et al., 2013; Shinoda et al., 2013].
-Drushka et al. [2012] demonstrate that mixed layer depth variations on MJO time scales modulate the heat budget by 40% in the warm pool region.
+Evidence is increasing that suggests ocean models may be necessary to capture dynamical ocean feedbacks important for initializing and maintaining the MJO.
+Webber et al. [2010, 2012] highlight the important role of ocean dynamics particularly in the Indian Ocean, where a tropical ocean internal wave response to the MJO leads to SST anomalies with the potential to feedback on the atmosphere and trigger further MJO events.
+Anomalous easterlies in the equatorial Indian Ocean can act to force a westward propagating downwelling (upwelling) Rossby wave, and SST increases (decreases) in phase with the passage of the wave [Seiki et al., 2013; Shinoda et al., 2013].
+Drushka et al. [2012] demonstrate that mixed layer depth variations on MJO time scales modulate the heat budget by ~40% in the warm pool region.
 These studies imply that to accurately model the MJO, ocean dynamics may need to be simulated adequately enough to resolve internal waves as well as SST anomalies forced by waves.
-Developing a better picture for how MJO forcing impacts the ocean, and how this may feed back onto the MJO, is necessary for improving MJO prediction and modelling.
+Developing a better picture for how MJO forcing impacts the ocean, and how this may feedback onto the MJO, is necessary for improving MJO prediction and modeling.

-This study extends previous work by carrying out daily initialised MJO simulations with a global coupled MetUM configuration and by using a more complex ocean model than has been previously applied to MJO and air-sea interactions investigations on medium range timescales.
-The experimental setup, outlined in section 2 permits us to examine the influence of the sub-surface ocean on MJO simulations.
-As MetUM uncoupled operational forecast models already have a good general representation of the MJO on these timescales [Gottschalck et al., 2010], we consider the model a suitable tool for analysing the impact of 2-way air-sea coupling on mechanisms instrumental in the lifecycle and predictability of the MJO.
+This study extends previous work by carrying out daily initialized MJO simulations with a global coupled Met Office Unified Model (MetUM) configuration and by using a more complex ocean model than has been previously applied to MJO and air-sea interactions investigations on medium range time scales.
+The experimental setup, outlined in section 2, permits us to examine the influence of the subsurface ocean on MJO simulations.
+As MetUM uncoupled operational forecast models already have a good general representation of the MJO on these time scales [Gottschalck et al., 2010], we consider the model a suitable tool for analyzing the impact of two-way air-sea coupling on mechanisms instrumental in the lifecycle and predictability of the MJO.